skhanal5/rag-refapp/README.md

-# minimal-llm-backend
+# rag-refapp

 ## About
-Project that builds a backend that integrates with an LLM.
+This is an API that allows you to interact with a Retrieval Augmented Generation (RAG) system.
+I made this project primarily for learning purposes.

 ## Local Development